daattali/ddpcr/README.md

 #> [1] "UNDEFINED" "FAILED"    "OUTLIER"   "EMPTY"
 ```

 This tells us that any droplet in a `ddpcr_plate`-type experiment can be classified into those clusters.
+Any droplet is initially *UNDEFINED*, droplets in failed wells are marked as *FAILED*, and the other two names are self explanatory.

 We can see the results of the plate so far with `plate_meta()`